Pip3queak/nicepoll-ak/README.md

-This is my heroic yet slightly misguided attempt to create a fun dApp on the Cardano blockchain using Aiken.
-However, due to time and personal life constraints, I am unable to complete this project in full for the submission date.
-But to show that I have grasped the knowledge, I'd like to put out the handlers, possible functions, and types.
+This is my heroic yet slightly misguided attempt at creating a fun dApp on the Cardano blockchain using Aiken.

+Due to time and personal life constraints, I couldn’t fully complete the project for the submission date.
+However, to demonstrate my understanding, I’m sharing the handlers, possible functions, and types.

-I acknowledge that the code fails to compile—yes, I am aware, and no, I am not a wizard... yet!
-But hey, progress is progress!
+I acknowledge that the code doesn’t compile—yes, I know, and no, I’m not a wizard... yet!
+But progress is progress.

-My goal is to demonstrate my understanding of smart contracts while learning and adapting over time.
-Additionally, I recognize a limitation: reward redistribution requires a bot run off-chain to trigger the release of funds to the winners.
+My goal wasn’t to become a full-blown smart contract developer, but rather to deepen my understanding of smart contracts and eUTXO, and I’ve achieved that.
+One key takeaway is that on-chain code has its limits—some tasks, like reward redistribution, require an off-chain bot to trigger fund releases.

+This isn’t the end of my smart contract journey.
+I plan to clean up and compile the Aiken code, then move on to front-end development with Next.js or Svelte, whichever feels right.
+It’s going to be a slow and painful process, but I’ll get there... eventually.

 # **NicePoll: Software Requirement Specification (SRS)**